crisbusquets/uifrommars-autoposter/README.md

 ## Basic Overview

 I've posted over 260 articles on [uiFromMars](https://www.uifrommars.com/).
 Despite doing well with SEO, I also share them on social networks.
-I don't want to manually schedule the posts, so that's why I ended up creating this "Autoposter."
+I don't want to manually schedule the posts, so that's why I ended up creating this "Autoposter.

 ## How Does This Work?